-The Data Collection from NFs and SCP is used by NWDAF to subscribe/unsubscribe at any 5GC NF to be notified for data on a set of events.
+The Data Collection from NFs and SCP is used by NWDAF to subscribe/unsubscribe at any 5GC NF/SCP to be notified for data on a set of events.

-The Data Collection from NFs and SCP is based on the services of AMF, SMF, UDM, PCF, NRF, NSACF, UPF, LMF and AF (possibly via NEF):
+The Data Collection from NFs and SCP is based on the services of AMF, SMF, UDM, PCF, NRF, NSACF, UPF, LMF, SCP and AF (possibly via NEF):

-- Event Exposure Service offered by each NF as defined in clause 4.15 and clause 5.2 of TS 23.502 [3].
+- Event Exposure Service offered by SCP and each NF as defined in clause 4.15 and clause 5.2 of TS 23.502 [3].